 The Traditional Software Development Loop

-The traditional software development loop consists of two main parts: the inner loop and the outer loop.
+As mentioned already the traditional software development loop consists of two main parts: the inner loop and the outer loop.
 The inner loop focuses on the development and testing of the code, while the outer loop focuses on the deployment and monitoring of the application.

 Inner Loop